 Prof. J. William (“Bill”) McEvoy is the Medical and Research Director of NIPC.
-He is also Professor of Preventive Cardiology at the National University of Ireland, Galway campus, and a Consultant Cardiologist at University College Hospital Galway, Ireland.
+He is also Professor of Preventive Cardiology at the University of Galway campus, and a Consultant Cardiologist at the University of Galway.
 Prof. McEvoy graduated in 2004 with first class honors from UCC School of Medicine, Cork, Ireland.
 He undertook senior house officer and cardiology registrar training at the Mater University Hospital in Dublin, Ireland.
 In 2008, he joined the Osler Medical House staff at the Johns Hopkins Hospital and University School of Medicine in Baltimore, Maryland, USA.
 After internal medicine residency, he completed cardiology fellowship at Hopkins including advanced training in cardiac prevention, cardiac imaging, and cardiovascular epidemiology.

 Prior to returning to Ireland in 2018, Prof. McEvoy was an Assistant Professor on the cardiology faculty at Johns Hopkins for 3 years, with clinical roles in the cardiac intensive care unit and in the Ciccarone Center for the Prevention of Cardiovascular Disease.
 He maintains an adjunct appointment at the Johns Hopkins University School of Medicine.
 Prof. McEvoy’s research focuses on testing novel biomarkers of risk and comparative effectiveness research; with an emphasis on hypertension and atherosclerosis.
 His research has resulted in numerous peer-reviewed publications, grants and awards.
 He is a Fellow of the Royal College of physicians of Ireland and has a clinical interest in the primary and secondary prevention of cardiovascular disease, in both critical care and outpatient settings.

 Prof. David Wood